Imagen dinámica

 But the true power of the color wheel lies in its versatility.
 There are several types, each offering a unique perspective on how colors interact with each other.
 From the most basic to the most complex, they all share a fundamental principle: the formation of colors from combinations with each other.

 To master this art, we must start with the basics: primary colors.
-These are the foundations upon which the entire chromatic spectrum is built.
+These are the foundations upon which the entire color spectrum is built.
 From there, a world of possibilities unfolds before our eyes, waiting to be explored and applied in our creations.

 Deciphering the Color Code: Images That Will Illuminate Your Understanding